maxpou/maxpou.fr/content/pages/uses/uses.md

 I also use these applications:

-- [Giphy Capture](https://giphy.com/apps/giphycapture) is my go-to screen recording when I need to share something with my colleagues.
+- [Giphy Capture](https://giphy.com/apps/giphycapture) is my go-to screen recording app when I need to share something with my colleagues.
 I found it simple to use.
 - [CrossOver](https://www.codeweavers.com/crossover) - to run Windows App on Mac (it's a paid product).